void-devourer/predictive-maintenance-ml/README.md

 ### 4. Knowledge Retrieval

-Relevant maintenance information is retrieved from the knowledge database.
+Relevant maintenance information is retrieved from the maintenance knowledge stored in Supabase PostgreSQL.

 ### 5. AI Explanation